Christchurch Shooting: Accused Australian Terrorist Smirks As He Appears In Court

 — DocHubee (@DocHubee) March 16, 2019

 The judge presiding over the court hearing, Judge P. Kellar, kept the courtroom cleared of all people, with the exception of the media.
-It is believed that Tarrant repeatedly turned towards the media contingent, continuing to smile weakly at them, according to News.com.au.
+It is believed that Tarrant repeatedly turned toward the media contingent, continuing to smile weakly at them, according to News.com.au.

 “I’ve taken this decision to clear the court for reasons of public safety,” he said.